-Banting for vegetarians has come about because there are a lot of people who can't, or won't, eat a diet that is very high in animal protein and fat; but they still need to lose weight.
+Banting for vegetarians has come about because there are a lot of people who cannot, or won't, eat a diet that is very high in animal protein and fat; but they still need to lose weight.

-There are in any case serious questions about the wisdom of following such a menu, even though it may be quite successful in helping you to lose weight and control your blood sugar.
+There are in any case serious questions about the wisdom of following the conventional ketogenic diets, even though they may be quite successful in helping you to lose weight and control your blood sugar.

-The greatest single difficulty, to my mind, however is not the animal products, but the complete banning of legumes because of their carbohydrate content.
-To eat only red meat and strictly avoid chickpeas, lentils and beans, for example, is highly questionable, and in any case, extremely distasteful to vegans.
+The greatest single difficulty, to my mind, however is not the animal products, but the complete banning of legumes in conventional ketogenic diets because of their carbohydrate content.
+To eat only red meat and strictly avoid chickpeas, lentils and beans, for example, is highly questionable; and in any case, extremely distasteful to vegans.

-New research is coming out all the time that trans fats, and not red meat and dairy are the villains of the piece when it comes to heart disease.
-Butter is in, and the host of foods like margarine to which the food industry adds trans fats are out.
+New research is coming out all the time that trans-fats, and not red meat and dairy are the villains of the piece when it comes to heart disease.
+Butter is in, and the host of foods like margarine to which the food industry adds chemically altered oils are out.

 The usual Banting diet is not only high in animal fat and protein, but also very low in carbohydrate; the reason is to put you into a state close to ketosis.

 In my humble opinion, this isn't necessary.
-It's the starches with a high glycemic index that we need to studiously avoid; they are the foods that produce an insulin rush and cause our bodies to store the excess blood glucose as fat.
+It is the starches with a high glycemic index that we need to studiously avoid; they are the foods that produce an insulin rush and cause our bodies to store the excess blood glucose as fat.

 This opens a window of opportunity for banters who are also vegetarians.

-Have it on half a slice of low GI bread, toasted, with extra butter.
+Have it on half a slice of low GI bread, toasted, with extra butter or better still avocado.

 Banting for vegetarians can be done without a diet high in animal fat and protein; it will mean cutting out all the refined carbohydrate though, something we should all do anyway.

 Vegetarians can also be obese if they eat starches with a high glycemic index.
-The problem children are not their legumes, but their sweet tooth and a liking for white rice and potatoes.
+The problem foods are not the legumes, but their sweet tooth and a liking for white rice and potatoes from cold storage.

-White bread and rolls, bagels, chocolate cake and colas are also problematic; these are the foods that make us obese.
+White bread rolls, bagels and colas are also problematic; these are the foods that make us obese.

-Just plop two eggs on this spinach, broccoli and green peas mix.
-Swiss chard is often used too.
+Just plop two eggs on this spinach, broccoli and green-pea mix.

 So, banting for vegetarians is based on a diet that is